pgilad/vim-skeletons/README.md

 ## Usage

-`vim-skeletons` is shipped with a sample skeletons, thus your will need to either add your own skeletons or add a skeleton repository.
+`vim-skeletons` is shipped with sample skeletons, thus you will need to either add your own skeletons or add a skeleton repository.

+**PRs for example skeletons will be happily accepted**

 To activate `vim-skeletons` you can use `:SkeletonsOn`.
 Or just set in your `.vimrc`:
 ```vim